 Tri Tool’s new orbital automated pipe and tube welding machines are designed from the ground up to deliver the superior precision, control, dependability, and ease-of-use that customers worldwide have come to expect.

 Advanced Programmable Multi-Process Welding Arc Controller

-Chaining and linking programs together allows the next program to begin at the end of the previous program.
+Chaining and linking programs together allow the next program to begin at the end of the previous program.
 You can create a program that will put the root, hot pass, fill layers, and cap without stopping, shortening overall automated welding time.

 You can also loop programs to allow the same program to repeat multiple times allowing repeat processing of across similar characteristics to continue uninterrupted.

-Reduce technical support costs by operating an automated welding machine with full digital controls eliminating frequent calibration required on other systems, saving precious time on the job.
+Reduce technical support costs by operating an automated welding machine with full digital controls, eliminating frequent calibration required on other systems, saving precious time on the job.

 - Can Perform Pulsed or Non-Pulsed GTAW and/or GMAW, as well as FCAW